Ibrahim Diarra (footballer)

-Ibrahim Diarra (born 12 November 2006) is a Malian professional footballer who plays as a winger for Segunda Federación club Barcelona Atlètic.
+Ibrahim Diarra (born 12 November 2006) is a Malian professional footballer who plays as a right winger for Segunda Federación club Barcelona Atlètic.

 Early life

 Diarra started playing football on the streets of Mali.
 After that, he caught the eye of scouts from Malian side Academie Africa Foot.
 He played for the club and received an education while playing for them.

 Career

 Diarra has represented Mali internationally at youth level.
 He played for the Mali national under-17 football team at the 2023 FIFA U-17 World Cup.

-On November 20th, 2024 he joined Primera Federación team Barcelona Atlètic, until he trains with the first team when he turns 18.
+On 17 December 2024, he signed with Barcelona Atlètic.
+Having initially had trials earlier in the year, the Catalan club was unable to sign him due to his age at the time.

-On April 28 2025, Diarra scored twice and assisted once against Trabzonspor in the UEFA Youth League Final, helping his team win the title with a 4-1 victory.
+On April 28 2025, Diarra scored twice and assisted once against Trabzonspor in the UEFA Youth League Final, helping his team win the title with a 4−1 victory.

 Style of play

 Diarra mainly operates as a winger.
 He is known for his speed.
 He is left-footed.